fingerprintjs/fingerprintjs/docs/publishing.md

 3. When the PR checks succeed and the PR is approved, merge it.
 4. Run the [Publish to NPM](https://github.com/fingerprintjs/fingerprintjs-pro/actions/workflows/npm_publish.yml) workflow by using the "Run workflow" button.
     It will publish the current code to NPM and create a corresponding Git tag.
+    The NPM version tag will be derived automatically from the package version, for example `1.2.3` gives `latest` and `1.2.3-alpha.1` gives `alpha`.
 5. Describe the version changes in the [releases section](https://github.com/fingerprintjs/fingerprintjs/releases) under the corresponding tag.
 6. Update the agent in https://stackblitz.com/edit/fpjs-4-npm (find "dependencies" and click the round arrow).